<?xml version="1.0" encoding="UTF-8"?>

 <item>

-<guid isPermaLink="true">http://anarchy101.org/2476/lotus-sutra-idea-could-take-place-police-with-regard-anarchism#a2496</guid>
+<guid isPermaLink="true">https://anarchy101.org/24376/is-anarchist-a-group-identity?show=24384#a24384</guid>

 </item>